FASTR-Analytics/fastr-slide-builder/core_content/m3_fastr_analytics_platform/m3_2_accessing_platform.md

 paginate: true
 ---

-# Accessing the Platform
+## 3.2 Accessing the Platform

----

-## Content Coming Soon
+*Content to be developed*

 This section will cover:
-- Creating user accounts
+- Creating accounts
-- Signing in to the platform
+- Signing in
 - User permissions and roles
-- Account management

----